alire-project/alire/doc/configuration.md

 `unset` configuration options, either in a local or global context.

- Option names (keys) can use lowercase and uppercase alphanumeric characters from the latin alphabet.
+ Option names (keys) can use lowercase and uppercase alphanumeric characters from the Latin alphabet.
 Underscores and dashes can also be used except as first or last character.
 Dot '.' is used to specify sub-categories, e.g.
  'user.name' or 'user.email'.

- Option values can be integers, float, boolean (true or false) or strings.
-The type detection is automatic, e.g. 10 is integer, 10.1 is float, true is boolean.
+ Option values can be integers, float, Boolean (true or false) or strings.
+The type detection is automatic, e.g. 10 is integer, 10.1 is float, true is Boolean.
 You can force a value to be set a string by using double-quotes, e.g.
  "10.1" or "true".
-Extra type checking is used for buitl-in options (see below).
+Extra type checking is used for built-in options (see below).

  Specific config options: